Giacomo Sartori: Sono Dio

-In 2016, Sartori published Sono Dio, a novel from the perspective of the omnipotent and omniscent God.
+In 2016, Sartori published Sono Dio, a novel from the perspective of the omnipotent and omniscient God.
 It was translated to English by Randall and published as I Am God in 2019.

 Sono Dio received positive reviews, including from major publications such as L'Indice dei libri del mese, but overall was little-noticed.
 However, in translation, I Am God received substantial attention from publications such as The New York Times and The New Republic.
 It was named one of the top books of the year by the Financial Times and received multiple awards, such as the Foreword INDIES Book of the Year Award and the Italian Prose in Translation Award.
 Italian commentators discussed the gap in acclaim between Italy and the Anglosphere, ascribing it to Sartori's irreverence being better-received in English and to Randall's dogged perseverance, as well as the connections formed between them by his writing for Nazione Indiana.